webix-hub/docs/data/desktop/backbone_views.md

 	v1.getChild("left").setContent(v2.el);
 ~~~

+- **getChild** method is used here to get layout child with "left" ID;
-setContent method of webiv ui is used to attach Backbone View to template
+- **setContent(content)** method of Webix view is used here to attach Backbone View to template.

 {{sample 30_backbone/02_nested_views.html }}

-### Nesting Webix view in other Webix view
+### Nesting Webix view into another Webix view

-Similar to above , you can render a Webiv view as child view with code like next
+Similar to the method above, you can render a Webix view as layout child view with the code like next:

 ~~~js
 //create top level view